The Cadac name has been synonymous with premium quality audio mixing consoles for over 45 years.

 In 1984 a sound engineer, Martin Levan, from Morgan Studios was asked to put on a live show, Little Shop of Horrors and this resulted in the first Cadac desk built for live theatre.
 The spec for the console dictated that is should be of “studio quality audio” and that the front-to-back dimension could not be deeper than a row of seats.
 This allowed for one row to be taken out by the console and another by the engineer.

 This was the start of Cadac dominating the theatre market with nearly 70% of theatre shows using Cadac desks.
 Performances included: Billy Elliot, We Will Rock You, Hairspray, Jersey Boys, Lion King, and Wicked and on Broadway: 13, Avenue Q, Chicago, Guys and Dolls, Gypsy, Hairspray, Jersey Boys, Lion King, Mary Poppins, Pal Joey, South Pacific and Wicked.
-The longest continually serving Cadac console in London was on Phantom of the Opera where it was used from 1984 until it was finally replaced in 2008.
+The longest continually serving Cadac console in London was on Phantom of the Opera where it was used from 1984 until 2008, providing 24 years continuous service!

 Not all Cadac consoles were found in recording studios and theatres, they were also the console of choice for concert touring for many internationally acclaimed performers including; Rolling Stones, Van Halen, Franz Ferdinand, Pavarotti, Andrea Bocelli, Status Quo, The Beach Boys, Tom Jones and Bryan Adams.